bomonike/bomonike.github.io/ai-glossary.md

 * SLAM = Simultaneous Localization And Mapping | A process of simultaneously determining a robot's location and mapping its environment, performed locally by a robot.
 * Streamlit | An open-source framework to build and share machine learning and data science web apps.
 It turns data scripts into shareable web apps in minutes.

+* Temperature | For a deterministic behavior (variation from content) the desirable value is zero.
 * TensorFlow <a target="_blank" href="https://www.nvidia.com/en-us/glossary/tensorflow/">*</a> | A leading open-source library from Google for developing and deploying machine learning applications.
 It makes use of GPUs for parallel matrix operations for algebraic calculations.
 * Tokenizer | A tokenizer is a tool in natural language processing that breaks down text into smaller, manageable units (tokens), such as words or phrases, enabling models to analyze and understand the text.
 * Tokenomics | The process of tokenizing, storing, and trading tokens on a blockchain.